 What property does the Crown own?

-Toitū Te Whenua manages the 2 million hectares of land that is owned by the Crown.
+Toitū Te Whenua manages around 2 million hectares of Crown-owned land.
 We manage this ‘Crown estate’ to deliver the greatest benefits to all New Zealanders, both for today and in future.

 The Crown estate includes: